Burnout Recovery Feels Slow for a Reason (What’s Actually Happening)

 Stage 4: Life Re-Evaluation

-Burnout often changes how people think about work, productivity, and success.
+Burnout often changes how people think about life.

 Many people begin to: